Free Buyers Guide

 Each microinverter takes the electricity harvested from the solar panel it’s attached to.
 The electricity from the solar panel is direct current (DC).
 The microinverter converts it to alternating current (AC).
 The appliances in your home, the lights, and everything else run on AC power.

-Microinverters offer several benefits compared to string systems and string systems with hybrid inverters with DC optimisers.
+Microinverters offer several benefits compared to string systems and string systems with DC optimisers.
 For more information on how these types of inverters are different from each other, please read the following article titled, String Inverters vs Microinverters vs DC Optimisers: How Are They Different?

 What Are the Most Common Myths and Misconceptions About Microinverters?